SAK74/Mail-Sending-System/README.md

 >Practically work, to visual fixes...

->-Be going to in TypeScript
+> - Be going to in TypeScript
->-Should be add logging
+> - Should be add logging